BitBurrow/BitBurrow.github.io/how-to-set-up-a-bitburrow-hub.md

 ### Install BitBurrow hub

-In the commands below, replace `rxb.example.org` with your BitBurrow hub domain name and replace `1.2.3.4` with the public IP address of your BitBurrow hub host machine.
+In the commands below, replace `vxm.example.org` with your BitBurrow hub domain name and replace `1.2.3.4` with the public IP address of your BitBurrow hub host machine.
 At the `BECOME password` prompt (after the `ansible-playbook` command), enter your `sudo` password, or just press enter if there isn't one, which is the default for `lxc`.
 In most cases, the `ansible-playbook` command will fail at `Test BIND and DNS config` the first time it is run.
 This is normal.

 1. Download the installer (run inside container):
     ```
     wget https://raw.githubusercontent.com/BitBurrow/BitBurrow/main/hub_installer/preinstall.sh
     sudo bash preinstall.sh
     ```
-1. Run Ansible (run inside container):
+1. Run Ansible (run inside container; remember above-mentioned replacements):
     ```
     cd ~/hub
-    ansible-playbook -i localhost, --ask-become-pass install.yaml --extra-vars "domain=rxb.example.org ip=1.2.3.4"
+    ansible-playbook -i localhost, install.yaml --extra-vars "domain=vxm.example.org ip=1.2.3.4"
     ```
+1. If the script fails with "Missing sudo password", run it again with `--ask-become-pass ` before `install.yaml`.
-1. If the script fails *prior* to the `Test BIND and DNS config` step, resolve whatever caused the failure (the `debugging` tips in `install.yaml` may be useful) and rerun the above `ansible-playbook` line
+1. If the script fails for any other reason *prior* to the `Test BIND and DNS config` step, resolve whatever caused the failure (the `debugging` tips in `install.yaml` may be useful) and rerun the above `ansible-playbook` line

 ### Forward ports to the container